AdaCore/gnatstudio/docs/users_guide/projects.rst

 distinction between spec (or header) files, which generally contain no executable code, only declarations, and body files which contain the actual code.
-For languages other than Ada, this header file is used rather than the body file when you select `Go To Declaration` in the contextual menu of editors.
+For languages other than Ada, this header file is used rather than the body file when you select :menuselection:`Go To Declaration` in the contextual menu of editors.

 In a language like Ada, the distinction between spec and body is part of the definition of the language itself, and you should be sure to specify the